trstlabs/intento/docs/docs/intents/conditions.md

 }
 ```

-With these conditions, the `MsgSend` action will only execute if the withdrawn amount is greater than 200,000 "uatom", and the withdrawn amount will be used as the transfer amount.
+With these conditions, the `MsgSend` action message will only execute if the withdrawn amount is greater than 200,000 "uatom", and the withdrawn amount will be used as the transfer amount.